RyanBijkerk/logitblog-website/_posts/2021-02-26-increase-the-success-rate-of-azure-devops-pipelines-using-pester.md

             mergeTestResults: true
             failTaskOnFailedTests: true
 ```
-Once the pipeline has run successfully both test and coverage results will be available.
+Once the pipeline has run successfully, both test and coverage results will be available.

 ## Interpreting the test and code coverage results
 There are two pages available, a test results page and a code coverage page.
 The test results page will show all executed tests and directly show the failed tests.